 - The pooled estimate is fragile.
 If one study has a methodological flaw, it directly drives 50% of the result.
 There is no stability from additional studies to buffer against individual study weaknesses

-- No publication bias assessment.
-Funnel plots and statistical tests for asymmetry cannot be used with 2 studies
+- No publication bias assessment. learn about funnel plots and statistical tests for asymmetry cannot be used with 2 studies

 - No subgroup analysis possible.
 You cannot investigate whether the effect varies by population, setting, or intervention characteristics